 At Jerry’s request, there will be no funeral service.
 There will be a private family gathering to celebrate her life at a later date.
 Expressions of sympathy can be made through the Mundell Funeral Home, 79 West Street N., Orillia ON L3V5C1.
 In lieu of flowers, donations can be made to a charity of your choice.

-To send flowers to Yaroslawa "Jerry" Julianna Carter's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Yaroslawa "Jerry" Julianna Carter, please visit our floral store.